gmarceau/spread.js/README.md

 * Since `undefined` is not a valid JSON value, undefined is output as as the empty object instead, `{}`.

+* Since top-level object literals are not allow in Javascript, they are prefixed with a `0,` in the output to promote them to an expression.
+This maintains compatibility with normal evaluation with `node`.

 Known Bug
 ---------------

-* Any text to the right of the value but inside of a comment will be evaluated.
+* Any text to the right of the value but inside of the marker comment will be evaluated.